ColoursofOSINT/findmydevice/README.md

 ### Multi-SIM

-If you have more than one SIM-card inserted, please select the default sim for sms-messaging in your settings app, so fmd can automatically send data via SMS.
+If you have more than one SIM-card inserted, please select the default sim for sms-messaging in your settings app, so FMD can automatically send data via SMS.